DSD-DBS/capella-collab-manager/README.md

 # Contributing

 We'd love to see your bug reports and improvement suggestions!
 Please give us your feedback.
+If you want to share some code - please have a look at CONTRIBUTING.md